 How controls can help mitigate risk

 Many educational institutions have inadequate internal control programs because their controls don't adequately consider risk.
-These institutions are only focused on testing their controls and not sufficiently evaluating the effectiveness of controls when conducting a self–assessment or preparing for the annual SOX audit.
+These institutions are only focused on testing their controls and not sufficiently evaluating the effectiveness of controls when conducting a self–assessment or preparing for the annual audit.